-Petitioners bring this original proceeding pursuant to section 1-40-107(2), C.R.S., as an appeal from the Title Board's decision on rehearing that it lacked jurisdiction to set a title on Initiative #293.
-After first finding that Initiative #293 had a single subject by a vote of 3-0, the Title Board determined on rehearing by a vote of 2-1 that Initiative #293 necessarily embraced more than one subject because local governments might later use the Initiative to enact various regulations and decisions on land use.
+Petitioners bring this original proceeding pursuant to section 1-40-107(2), C.R.S., as an appeal from the Title Board's decision on rehearing that it lacked jurisdiction to set a title on Initiative #291.
+After first finding that Initiative #291 had a single subject by a vote of 3-0, the Title Board determined on rehearing by a vote of 2-1 that Initiative #291 necessarily embraced more than one subject because local governments might later use the Initiative to enact various regulations and decisions on land use.
 But this Court has held that the Title Board cannot base its single-subject determinations on the potential effects of a measure.
 The Title Board's decision must therefore be reversed.

 It is axiomatic that both the state and local governments currently have authority to enact regulations and decisions on land use.
 Those existing regulations and decisions often conflict.
-To resolve this conflict, Petitioners proposed Initiative #293, along with two other measures (#291 and #292, which are identical except that Initiative #292 only carves out land use decisions related to water projects, while Initiative #291 contains no such carve-outs).
-Initiative #293's central-and single-purpose is to simply provide that when there is such a conflict between state and local land use regulations or decisions, the local action controls.
+To resolve this conflict, Petitioners proposed Initiative #291, along with two other measures (#292 and #293, which are identical except for carve-outs for land use decisions related to water projects (#292) and state regulations necessitated by federal law (#293)).
+Initiative #291's central-and single-purpose is to simply provide that when there is such a conflict between state and local land use regulations or decisions, the local action controls.

 At its initial April 17, 2024 hearing ("Initial Hearing"), Respondent Goad argued that because local governments might rely on the Initiative to support regulations and decisions that have broad effects, the Initiative essentially embraced more than one subject.
-The Title Board nevertheless determined by a unanimous vote that Initiative #293 had a single subject, and it set a title.
+The Title Board nevertheless determined by a unanimous vote that Initiative #291 had a single subject, and it set a title.